 Yesterday, Now, Always | Sacred Dance Festival

 65 years!!!
 What an amazing journey of discovery for this unique organization!
 65 years of dancing the sacred, growing, reflecting, shifting, changing, expanding both what is “sacred” and what is “dance” and how they influence, interact and intersect!
-We will remember and honor YESTERDAY as we dance in the NOW knowing we will ALWAYS find creative and sustaining ways to dance into the future with mind, body and soul connecting!
+And WHAT an amazing journey we had at the March 24-25 “min” Festival where we remembered and honored YESTERDAY, danced in the NOW knowing we will ALWAYS find creative and sustaining ways to dance into the future with mind, body and soul connecting!

-In celebration of our 65 years in existence we are delighted to have SIX of the Sacred Dance Guild’s awesome HONORARY members sharing their journeys with us all at this weekend experience AND two very new SDGers dancing in to continue the adventures in dancing the sacred, moving the world!
+In celebration of our 65 years in existence we were blessed beyond measure to have SIX of the Sacred Dance Guild’s awesome HONORARY members sharing their journeys with us all at this weekend experience AND two very new SDGers dancing in who continued the adventures in dancing the sacred, moving the world!